Fire Resistant Deck Material Choices

 What You Need To Know About Fire Resistant Deck Materials

-Fire resistance rating values are important if you are building a deck made of wood or composite materials wherever you live.
+Fire-resistance rating values are essential if you build a deck made of wood or composite materials wherever you live.

 But not essential.